CordeliaProject/PADRISDataTools/README.md

 # PADRISDataTools

 **IMPORTANT**: The individual id column **MUST** be the first column.
 If not, the tool will not detect it.
-Also, columns MUST be named as PADRIS names them.
+Also, columns MUST be named as PADRIS names them and formated as a CSV file separated by "|".

 PADRISDataTools is a collection of Python scripts designed to clean, preprocess, and manage data from PADRIS.
 This toolset supports the following PADRIS datasets: